emmacadavra/creature-feature-drf-api/TESTING.md

 ### **Noteworthy Bugs During Development**

 As this is the largest and most complex project I have worked on to date, it goes without saying that I faced a great many bugs throughout development.
 Some of these were the result of using newer versions of Frameworks than I was used to, or that were being used in the CI course content, and many of them were down to not connecting models to views correctly, or adding too many/too few fields into serializers.
-Additionally, although I have used Django before, I was new to Django REST at the start of this project and there were many occasions on which I thought I was experiencing a bug, but it was in fact just the way that the Django REST development server us presented.
+Additionally, although I have used Django before, I was new to Django REST at the start of this project and there were many occasions on which I thought I was experiencing a bug, but it was in fact just the way that the Django REST development server was presented.

 For example, when testing the Post model, I found that the post status was always set to 'Draft' first, despite the default being 'Published'.
 The same thing occurred with image filters, where the default is 'normal' but the first option was always '1977'.
 It took me a while to get used to the fact that the first option in the dropdown on the back end was just the first item in the list, and it didn't reflect what I'd set as the default.